 Go to Settings > Account > Custom Fields and add a new custom field at the feature level.

-Choose a custom field of type scorecard field and select the scorecard that you just created in the previous step.
-Giving the field a meaningful name like "Resource Estimate" will help others to identify its purpose.
-Don't forget to add your new custom field to the appropriate custom field layout
+Choose a custom field of type Scorecard field and select the scorecard that you just created in the previous step.
+Giving the field a meaningful name such as "Resource Estimate" will help others to identify its purpose.
+Don't forget to add your new custom field to the appropriate custom field layout.

 Now your team-level feature estimates can be used in reporting.
 A pivot table is ideal to show total effort estimates for all features in a release broken down by team.